ivana-toshevaaleksoska/msd21_tosheva_aleksoska_ivana/README.md

 To view the details of the third exercise click [here](exercise3.md)
 To view the details of the fourth exercise click [here](exercise4.md)
 To view the details of the fifth exercise click [here](exercise5.md)
+To view the details of the sixth exercise click [here](exercise6.md)

 ### Contribution

 >Please consult author if you want to contribute or make any